NVIDIA/TensorRT-Incubator/docs/development/architecture.md

 [[_TOC_]]

-## Architecture Diagram
+## Overview

-As you read the rest of the document, you may find this diagram helpful to visualize where each component fits in:
+The main technical requirement of Tripy is twofold:

+1. We must be able to provide a Pythonic, functional style interface to the user.
+2. We must be able to provide a computation graph to the compiler.

+Tripy uses a series of intermediate representations to solve this problem.
+Below is a diagram of how these IRs are connected to each other:

 ```mermaid
 graph TD